ivogeorg/ce-learning-progression-004-02-Data-and-memory/learning-progression.md

 ##### Types of memory
 [[toc](#table-of-contents)]

-The elements of an array are stored in memory `[<cept>]`_continguously_ (meaning one after the other without gaps).
+The elements of an array are stored in memory _continguously_ (meaning one after the other without gaps).
 This supports a very simple and efficient mechanism for element selection by index.
 The address of a particular element is calculated with the formula _base address + index * base type size_.
 Here is a sketch for illustration:

 <img src="images/array-addressing.png" alt="Array element address calculation" width="800" />

-There is a most important consequence of this mechanism, namely that the access of any element takes `[<cept>]`_constant time_ (meaning it doesn't depend on the size of the array or the size of the individual elements or their order or their particular index).
+There is a most important consequence of this mechanism, namely that the access of any element takes _constant time_ (meaning it doesn't depend on the size of the array or the size of the individual elements or their order or their particular index).

 Memory works the same way: any address is accessed as fast as any other.
 This is important during execution, because a process has code and data in different segments of memory, sometimes far apart from each other.
 As a process executes, it tends to access memory at random.
-This is called `[<cept>]`_random access_, which gives the primary-storage (aka `[<cept>]`_main_) memory the name `[<cept>]`_Random Access Memory (RAM)_.
-The current version of the micro:bit has [16KB](https://tech.microbit.org/hardware/1-5-revision/#nrf51-application-processor) (read as 16 `[<cept>]`_kilobytes_) of RAM.
+This is called _random access_, which gives the primary-storage (aka _main_) memory the name _Random Access Memory (RAM)_.
+The current version of the micro:bit has [16KB](https://tech.microbit.org/hardware/1-5-revision/#nrf51-application-processor) (read as 16 _kilobytes_) of RAM.
 The upcoming [version 2](https://tech.microbit.org/hardware/#nrf52-application-processor) has 128KB, or 8 times larger.
-A [modern machine learning workstation](https://lambdalabs.com/gpu-workstations/vector/customize) can have up to 256GB (read as 256 `[<cept>]`_gigabytes_), or about 16 million times larger than the current micro:bit.
+A [modern machine learning workstation](https://lambdalabs.com/gpu-workstations/vector/customize) can have up to 256GB (read as 256 _gigabytes_), or about 16 million times larger than the current micro:bit.

 RAM, usually called main memory, is used as dynamic data storage **only** during process execution.
-It is `[<cept>]`_volatile_ memory (meaining the data is lost when the device is turned off).
+It is _volatile_ memory (meaining the data is lost when the device is turned off).
 This is so for the micro:bit as well.
 One of the first significant programs written for the micro:bit shortly after its launch, the game [`Bitflyer`](https://hackernoon.com/the-first-video-game-on-the-bbc-micro-bit-probably-4175fab44da8) shows the layout of the 16KB of RAM (it lacks a table of contents, so just find the **Memory** section) in color, pointing out the different regions and their clients.
 Note that this is just a snapshot and is not the permanent structure of the RAM, which is just a large array.
 All data in the array needs to be interpreted by the memory client to make sense.
 (Note that this is for a program written in MicroPython, not TypeScript.)

 The micro:bit stores its programs in a different memory device, which is called [Flash ROM](https://tech.microbit.org/hardware/1-5-revision/#nrf51-application-processor), of which v1.5 has 256KB and v2 has 512KB.
 Let's unpack this:
 1. [Flash](https://en.wikipedia.org/wiki/Flash_memory) is a type of memory device.
-It is `[<cept>]`_non-volatile_ (meaning the data doesn't get erazed when the device is turned off).
+It is _non-volatile_ (meaning the data doesn't get erazed when the device is turned off).
 Disconnecting the micro:bit from the battery pack and the USB cable turnes it off, but the program on it doesn't get lost or change until the device is back on and re-programmed.
-2. ROM stands for `[<cept>]`_Read-Only Memory_, which is self-explanatory.
+2. ROM stands for _Read-Only Memory_, which is self-explanatory.
 The program code is only read from the Flash ROM during process execution.
 3. The Flash ROM, of course, is not a memory to which we cannot write at all.
 The process of programming the micro:bit (by "dropping" the hex file onto the micro:bit "drive") is a process of _writing_ the program memory.
 It is performed by the so called [interface chip](https://tech.microbit.org/hardware/1-5-revision/#interface), which mediates between the USB channel, connected to the programming computer, and the [application processor](https://tech.microbit.org/hardware/1-5-revision/#nrf51-application-processor).
 The process is shown schematically on the [micro:bit software overview page](https://tech.microbit.org/software/) and described in more detail [here](https://tech.microbit.org/software/daplink-interface/).
-The interface chip has a program, called `[<cept>]`[_firmware_](https://microbit.org/get-started/user-guide/firmware/), which receives the program in the form of a HEX file and programs the application processor.
+The interface chip has a program, called [_firmware_](https://microbit.org/get-started/user-guide/firmware/), which receives the program in the form of a HEX file and programs the application processor.

 ##### Memory management
 [[toc](#table-of-contents)]